Duncan-Maganga/Phishing-Simulation-with-GoPhish/README.md

+# Phishing Simulation With Gophish

-## 1. Executive Summary
+## 1. Introduction

-This report documents the activities, configurations, and outcomes of a phishing simulation I conducted using the Gophish framework.
-The exercise involved creating and deploying phishing campaigns with custom landing pages, SMTP configuration, and tracking mechanisms to assess delivery, engagement, and credential submission effectiveness.
-Key issues such as SMTP authentication errors and improper sender formatting were identified and resolved during the setup process.
-The simulation was successfully executed, with phishing emails delivered, tracked, and linked to operational landing pages.
-Captured credential data was securely logged as part of the controlled test.
+This project involved setting up and running a phishing simulation using the Gophish framework.
+The goal was to understand how phishing campaigns are created, deployed, and tracked, while also identifying common issues that arise during configuration and testing.
+The exercise was conducted in a controlled and ethical environment for research and training purposes..

-## 2. Purpose and Scope
+## 2. Purpose of the Project

 - Provide a detailed record of the phishing simulation workflow, tools, and configurations used.
 - Highlight technical challenges encountered during setup and the solutions implemented.